 The Kinesis agent is a java app that sits on top of KPL for Linux devices - works for Streams and Firehose.
 It can process multiple logs and write to multiple streams.
 It handles file rotation, checkpointing, and failure retries.
 Can send to Kinesis Firehose directly.

 Super low latency?
 SDK (KPL is limited by the

 ProvisionedThroughputException? likely a hot shard; solve using better partition key, increase shards, and do retries with backoff (this is best practice to begin with…)

 Streams & Shards

 A stream is made of up of shards and a shard is 1MB per second write and 2MB per second read capacity.
-There are tons of connectors, libraries, and tools available.
+The max size of a datablob is 1 MB.

 number_of_shards = max(incoming_write_bandwidth_in_KB/1000, outgoing_read_bandwidth_in_KB/2000)